-"I walked into the village to call on Mrs. Norris.
-She's been so sick."
+“I walked into the village to call on Mrs. Norris.
+She’s been so sick.”

-"You should have taken the carriage.
-It was too cold to walk today."
+“Perhaps you should’ve taken the carriage.
+It was too cold to walk today.”
 Anne picked up a poker and stirred the fire.
-"Is that better?"
+“Is that better?”

-"I saw Mrs. Worth while in the village."
+“I also saw Mrs. Worth while in the village.”

-"How is Mrs. Worth today?
-I can't imagine she was happy to see you."
+“How is Mrs. Worth today?
+I can’t imagine she was happy to see you.”
 Mrs. Worth and Lady Danfield disliked each other intensely.

-"She has some crazy notion that woodcock son of hers is courting you.
+“She has some crazy notion that that woodcock son of hers is courting you.
 She wanted me to put a stop to it.
-I informed her that you had more sense than that."
-Lady Danfield’s crabbed lips trembled to resist laughing.
+I informed her that you had more sense than that.”
+Lady Danfield’s crabbed lips trembled as she spoke.

-Anne took her seat in a nearby chair and picked up her handwork.
-"Mr. Worth happened upon me on my way home from my walk yesterday.
-I thought it rather odd.
-He hasn’t shown interest in all the years we've lived here."
-She profoundly hoped it had nothing to do with the old, strange, cane-wielding woman and fairy wishes.
+Anne took her seat and picked up her handwork.
+“Mr. Worth happened upon me on my way home from my walk yesterday.
+I thought his attentions rather odd.
+He hasn’t shown interest in me in all the years we’ve lived here.”
+Anne profoundly hoped that the incident had nothing to do with fairy wishes and the strange, cane-wielding woman.

-"He's an odd one.
-Can't string a sentence together in company," Lady Danfield said.
-"I suspect his mother writes his sermons."
+“He’s an odd one for a vicar.
+Can’t string a sentence together in company,” Lady Danfield said.
+“I suspect his mother writes his sermons.”

 Anne covered her mouth to stifle a giggle.
-"Surely he writes his own sermons."
+“Surely he writes his own sermons.”

-"If you like him, Anne, I'll have to question your sense.
-Tell me you aren't considering it."
+“If you like him, Anne, I have to question your sense.
+Tell me you aren’t considering him?”

-"It would be an equitable match and beggars can't be choosers."
-Anne picked up her darning but wrinkled her nose.
-"It's doubtful I'll have another offer."
+“It would be an equitable match, and beggars can’t be choosers.”
+Anne’s tone was neutral, but she wrinkled her nose.
+“It’s doubtful I’ll have another offer.”

-"I'd rather see you an old maid than have you subjected to that woman's harping for the rest of her days."
+“I’d rather see you an old maid than have you subjected to his mother’s harping for the rest of her days.”
 Lady Danfield put down her own handwork.
-"I know you, Anne.
-You won't tolerate her meddling.
-And that son of hers doesn't have the backbone to stand up to her."
+“I know you Anne—you wouldn’t tolerate her meddling.
+And that son of hers doesn’t have the backbone to stand up to her.”

-Anne fought a shudder.
-"He's not that bad.
-Don't worry, I have no plans to settle as yet, especially with Mr. Worth."
+Anne picked up her darning as she fought a shudder.
+“He’s not that bad.
+But please don’t worry, I have no intentions to settle as yet, especially with Mr. Worth.”

-"Someone might turn up that will catch your eye, my dear."
+“Someone might turn up that will catch your eye, my dear.”

-It was an old discussion.
-One Anne grew weary of.
-"Perhaps some nice farmer will want me.
-You know how I love the country."
+It was an old discussion, one which Anne had grown weary of.
+“Perhaps some nice farmer will want me.
+You know how I love the country.”

-"You're the daughter of a baronet, Anne," Lady Danfield said.
-"I'd be remiss in my duties to your mother if I allowed you to marry a farmer."
+“You’re still the daughter of a baronet, Anne,” Lady Danfield said.
+“I’d be remiss in my duties to your mother if I allowed you to marry a farmer.”

-"I'm not allowed to marry a farmer.
-The Vicar is too stupid.
-What will you have me do?"
+“I’m not allowed to marry a farmer, yet the vicar is too stupid.
+What would you have me do?”
 Anne teased.
-Lady Danfield was determined to see her married and she was determined to not settle.
+Lady Danfield was determined to see her married, but was also determined that Anne not accept a suitor beneath her.

-"Go climb those Steps you love so much.
-Maybe a fairy will have better luck than I." Lady Danfield closed her eyes.
-"Lord save me from very picky spinsters."
+“Go climb the Fairy Steps you love so much.
+Maybe a fairy will have better luck than I.” Lady Danfield closed her eyes.
+“Lord, save me from picky spinsters.”

 Anne chuckled.
-"You'd miss me if I married.
-I'd not be here to challenge you."
+“You’d miss me if I married.
+I’d not be here to challenge you.”

 Lady Danfield lifted her head and shot Anne a look.
-"Challenge?
-I thought you were being impertinent."
+“Challenge?
+I thought you were being impertinent!”

 Anne grinned and returned to her handwork.
-"I was, but only because you'd walk all over me if I didn't."
+“I was, but only because you’d walk all over me if I didn’t.”